software-architects/software-architects-website/_posts/2017-02-16-TechDays-Net-Core-Docker.md

 ---
 layout: blog
-title: TechDays 2017 - Dockerizing Your Cross-Plat .NET Development
+title: TechDays 2017 - Dockerizing .NET Core
 excerpt: Next week I will do a session for the TechDays Online event.
 I am really looking forward to it.
 My session is part of the open source track and I will talk about how to combine .NET Core, Docker and VSTS.
 In this blog post I summarize all the steps and tips that I demo in my session.
 author: Rainer Stropek
 date: 2017-02-16
-bannerimage: /content/images/blog/2017/07/TechDaysThumb.jpg
+bannerimage: /content/images/blog/2017/02/TechDaysThumb.jpg
 bannerimagesource:
 lang: en
 tags: [Docker,.NET,VSTS]